 • Financial aid offers

 Keeping a separate folder, either physical or digital, for each school a student has been accepted to can be a helpful way to stay on top of any important paperwork.
-Marking key dates on the calendar as soon as the applicant comes across them can aid in relieving unnecessary confusion too.
+Marking key dates on the calendar as soon as the applicant comes across them can also aid in relieving unnecessary confusion when preparing for college.

 2. Compare Financial Aid Offers